Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 demand = np.random.poisson(self.poisson_lambda)
 ```

+Note: Poisson distribution is used to model the demand, which is a common choice for modeling random events like customer arrivals.
+However, we are using Q-learning approach , meaning that is is possible that we can train the model with historical demand data or live interacting with environment.
+In its core, reinforcement learning is about learning from the data, and it does not require prior knowledge of model.

 Now, the "next alpha" which is in-hand inventory can be written as max(0,init_inv-demand) .
 What that means is that if demand is more than initial inventory, then the new alpha would be zero, if not, init_inv-demand.
 The cost comes in two parts.
-The holding cost all the bike in store multiplied by the unit cost of holding cost.
-Then, we have another cost, which is stockout cost.
+The **holding cost**: all the bike in store multiplied by the unit cost of holding cost.
+Then, we have another cost, which is **stockout cost**.
 It is a cost that we need to pay for the cases of missed demand.
-These two parts form the "reward" which we try to maximize using reinforcement learning method.
+These two parts form the "reward" which we try to maximize using reinforcement learning method.( a better way to put is we want to minimize the cost, so we maximize the reward).

 ```python
 new_alpha = max(0, init_inv - demand)